leynu/leynu/README.md

 This is the place where I will (hopefully :rofl:) opensource stuff

-- 👩‍💻 I’m a statistician.
+- 👩‍💻 I’m a Sr. statistician.
 Currently working at [IQVIA](https://www.iqvia.com/)
-- 🌱 The 2022 goals are:
+- 🌱 The 2023 goals are:
   - To start making my repositories **Public**
   - To get better at my R coding skills using [Datacamp](https://www.datacamp.com/)
   - Learn more about **Multiple Imputation using R**
-  - Learn to type without looking 🙈 [A website to learn and practice touch typing!](https://www.keybr.com/)
+  - To increase my typing speed (mean 38.9 wpm, on 1Jan2023) 🙈 [A website to learn and practice touch typing!](https://www.keybr.com/)
-  - To survive the 66 days "learn [French](https://www.duolingo.com/course/fr/en/Learn-French) challenge" with my children
+  - Learn Italien (goal: > 15 min on daily bases)
 - How to reach me:
 <a href="https://github.com/leynu"><img src="https://github.com/leynu/Feb22_myfun/blob/master/fig/github.png?raw=true" alt="Leyla Nunez | Twitter" width="21px"/></a>
 <a href="https://www.linkedin.com/in/leynu/"><img src="https://github.com/leynu/Feb22_myfun/blob/master/fig/linkedin.png?raw=true" alt="Leyla Nunez | Twitter" width="21px"/></a>